-The information resources in this subject guide have been identified to assist with research on how companies, governments, and societies respond strategically to the competitive environment of a globalizing economy.
-The fundamental mode of analysis of this research is typically through the delineation of supply chains or value chains within the structure of particular industries.
+This subject guide identifies information resources that help research how companies, governments, and societies respond strategically to the competitive environment of a globalizing economy.
+The research typically delineates supply chains or value chains within the structure of particular industries.

 The All tab enables umbrella searches not only for books in the library catalog, but also articles in journals and newspapers across a pre-selected set of databases.

-Subjects in the Catalog: Many headings for specific industries such as "textile industry," "clothing trade," "computer industry," or "automobile industry and trade" can be used by selecting the Subject heading search type.
+Subjects Headings in the Catalog: Many headings for specific industries such as "textile industry," "clothing trade," "computer industry," or "automobile industry and trade" can be used by selecting the Subject heading search type.
 The term "competition" is the subject heading that encompasses the concept of "competitiveness": e.g., Competition, International.

 Doing a Subject heading search for "Globalization" will produce a very useful list of subheadings, like "economic aspects" or "social aspects," and regions.
 For example: